dwyl/learn-tdd/README.md

 ### What is TDD?

-> Test-driven development (TDD) is an evolutionary approach to development which combines test-first development where you write a test before you write just enough production code to fulfill that test and refactoring.
+> Test-driven development (TDD) is an evolutionary approach to development which combines test-first development where you write a test before you write just enough production code to fulfil that test and refactoring.
 In other words, it’s one way to think through your requirements or design before your write your functional code.

 *From [Introduction to Test Driven Development (TDD)](http://agiledata.org/essays/tdd.html)*